HEALTH AND PREVENTION

 Ensure you are vaccinated, including Hepatitis A and B and Covid 19.

 Tattoos and piercings are increasingly common in the modern world.
 If you are looking into having a tattoo or piercing, ensure that the parlour uses sterilized equipment and follows proper infection control protocols between clients.

 Moderate your alcohol consumption

 The liver is the body’s alcohol control station and can only process so much alcohol at one time.
-There are no hard and fast rules about how much you can drink, but safe drinking guidelines recommend limiting consumption to one or two drinks per day, and ensuring several alcohol-free days per week.
-Those who already have liver problems should avoid alcohol entirely.
+There are no hard and fast rules about how much you can drink, but safe drinking guidelines recommend limiting consumption to a maximum of 10 standard drinks a week, no more than 4 standard drinks on any one day, and ensuring several alcohol-free days per week.
+Those who already have liver problems should not drink any alcohol.

 We all know smoking has many negative effects on our general health, but it is also linked to liver cancer.
 If you have liver disease, smoking may increase the toxic effect of some medications on the liver.

 Practice Safe Sex

 Viral hepatitis can be transmitted sexually, so it’s important to know the risks involved in any sexual activity to protect you and your partner.

 Avoid recreational drug use.
 Not only do these have other negative effects on our health system, but intravenous drug use is a common mode of transmission for Hepatitis B and C.